 The first line of defense is to cover your plants with floating row covers or other barriers to keep these pests out.

-Row covers act as mini-greenhouses, allowing light and water to seep in for the benefit of the plants while keeping flying insects at bay.
+Row covers act like mini-greenhouses, allowing light and water to seep in to benefit the plants while keeping flying insects at bay.

-Secure the edges to prevent these pests from gaining access to the plants inside.
-However, once flowers begin to appear, remove the covers for pollination to occur.
+Secure the edges to prevent these pests from accessing the plants inside.
+However, once the flowers begin to bloom, remove the covers to allow pollination to occur.

 18. Trap Crops

-This method is exactly as it sounds: planting for the sake of tricking garden pests.
+This method is exactly as it sounds: planting to deceive garden pests.
 By drawing pests to trap crops, you will spare your principal crops.

-A good trap crop for cucumber beetles is blue hubbard squash.
-It also attracts squash bugs and other cucumber pests.
+Blue Hubbard squash is a good trap crop for cucumber beetles.
+It also attracts squash bugs and other pests that infest cucumbers.

 The blue hubbard squash planted at the garden corners can help isolate the beetles from your cash crop.